 Boyne Mountain Zipline Adventure Tour in Boyne Falls.
 This guided 2½- to 3-hour trip takes people on a series of 10 lines (nine in winter) traveling 4,300 feet.
-Reservations are required for the year-round tours, and cost is $64.
+Reservations are required for the year-round tours.

 Wildwood Rush Zip Line Canopy Tour near Boyne City.
 This tour includes views of Lake Charlevoix on more than 5,000 feet of lines.
-The full 2½- to 3-hour guided canopy tour in hardwood forest is $75.
+The guided canopy tour is 2½ to 3-hours.

 It also has 600- and 300-foot-long suspension bridges, 152 and 125 feet above the canyon floor.
-Admission is $18 to walk the suspension bridges and $50 to ride the zip line.
+Tickets to walk the suspension bridges and ride the zip line are sold separately.

 Timber Flyer in Duluth.
-From Spirit Mountain, it’s a 90-second ride at up to 30mph down and then back up, $8 for one or $12 for two.
-You get to sit on a bench instead of in a harness, so it should be a lot more comfortable than a regular zip line.
+From Spirit Mountain, it’s a 90-second ride at up to 30mph down and then back up.
+You get to sit on a bench instead of in a harness, so it's more comfortable than a regular zip line.

-The tour costs $79 and can be taken by people who are 10 or older and weigh between 75 and 240 pounds.
+The tour can be taken by people who are 10 or older and weigh between 75 and 240 pounds.

 Sand Creek Adventures in Jordan.
 Three lines have a total of 1,700 feet on this course on the southwest edge of the Twin Cities, along the Minnesota River.

 Kerfoot Canopy Tours in Henderson, Minn.
 Nine lines skim treetops in the Minnesota River Valley west of the Twin Cities.
-Cost is $89 for a 2½-hour guided adventure.
+It's a 2½-hour guided adventure.

 © Beth Gauper